Sarvagyabirla/Sarvagyabirla/README.md

 I believe the fastest way to become a better engineer is to build things that are slightly beyond your current skill level.

-Every project teaches something new that help to grow more.
+Every project teaches something new.

 Every bug is another problem solved.